This Digital Sheriff Helps Cities Wrangle Airbnb Rules

 That's how Binzer became a new sort of sheriff for the digital age.

 Millions of Airbnb-type rentals are popping up in residential neighborhoods across the United States.
-That leaves cities struggling to enforce rules around everything from problem party houses to investors buying up too many rental properties, pushing up housing costs.
+That leaves cities struggling to enforce rules around everything from problem party houses to investors buying up too many rental properties, which some studies say pushes up housing costs.

 Binzer, who works in Silicon Valley, saw an opportunity to use technology to tame the Wild West landscape of short-term rentals.